 Throughout 2019, we'll be blogging with quick and easy tips for everyone who drives for work.
 Helping you and your fleet stay safe on the roads.
 First up, we've got a two part look at how both cyclists and drivers can share the road safely...
 Part one: Drivers You encounter them on most of your...
 Continue Reading →

-Winter is here, and snow is forecast for much of the country this week.
-A common phrase often uttered by meteorologists at the time of year is “Only travel if your journey is essential.”
+Winter is here and a phrase sometimes uttered by meteorologists around this time of year is “only travel if your journey is essential.”
 The problem is that ‘essential’ means different things to different people.
 Could your trip be postponed?
-Is there another way of...
+Is there another way of getting there?
+Can a phone call or email solve the problem?...
 Continue Reading →

 The idea that ‘accidents don’t have to happen’ underpins all of our work, none more so than fleet safety.
 It’s estimated that 95% of road accidents are due to human error.
 Some of these are due to faulty mechanics, but the overwhelming majority are down to the driver.